 25 And calling upon the name of God, he beheld his glory again, for it was upon him; and he heard a voice, saying: Blessed art thou, Moses, for I, the Almighty, have chosen thee, and thou shalt be made stronger than many waters; for they shall obey thy command as if thou wert God.

 26 And lo, I am with thee, even unto the end of thy days; for thou shalt deliver my people from bondage, even Israel my chosen.

 Not only did the Lord promise Moses great things in these verses, but much more was shown to him in the following verses.
-It was in the vision that followed that Moses was shown the actual creation of this earth.
+It was in the vision that followed that Moses was shown the actual creation of this earth and all its inhabitants.
 That is the record that became the first few chapters of Genesis.